solutionphil/3D-Printer-Chamber-Fan-Control-with-RP2040-ILI9341-320x240/README.md

  *
 ************************************************************************************************************************************************************************************************
 Instructions

+Hardware:
+  1. Wire your RP2040 Zero with the ILI9341 240x320 display like described in the eSPI folder Readme.md

+Software
   1. Install the Libraries in the Arduino IDE 2.X
-  2. Install in the Arduino IDE 2.x Boardmanager the above mentioned Board
+  2. 3.
+Install in the Arduino IDE 2.x Boardmanager the above mentioned Board
-  3. Copy the files from the eSPI folder to your Arduino IDE working folder into /libraries/TFT_eSPI
+  4. Copy the files from the eSPI folder to your Arduino IDE working folder into /libraries/TFT_eSPI
-  4. Download and Open the *.INO file in your Arduino IDE
+  5. Download and Open the *.INO file in your Arduino IDE
-  5. Compile and Upload (for first time uploading it`s necessary to press reset+boot and release the reset button.
+  6. Compile and Upload (for first time uploading it`s necessary to press reset+boot and release the reset button.
 Your RP2040 Zero should be detected as an new drive in your operating system)
-  6. Have fun :)
+  7. Have fun :)